CellMigrationLab/zebrafish-FDM-molds/README.md

 <img src="docs/figures/zebrafish-molds.png" alt="Zebrafish molds 3D designs" width="600"/>

 **Figure 2.** 3D designs of zebrafish embryo orientation molds.
 (A) Dimensions of the 20 mm and 13 mm molds.
 (B) Rendered view of the assembled molds.
 (C) Exploded view of components: stamp, stemlock, and stem.
 The modular design allows the stem to be inserted, rotated, and removed for easier handling.
+(D) Agarose mold made using the seven- and twenty-teeth molds in a 13- and 20- mm glass-bottomed dish, respectively.
+(E) Left.
+Image showing empty agarose mold slots.
+Middle.
+Image showing several larvae inserted into the slots.
+Right.
+A closer look at some slots containing larvae.
+(F) (G) (H)

 ---